buuug7/notes/road-map/frontend/css/basic.md

 }
 ```

-it default to `ease`
+it default to `ease`.

-# animation-delay
+### animation-delay

-just like `transiton delays` ,animation delays can be set in seonds `1s` or milliseconds `200ms`. it defaults to `0s` which means no delay at all,it's useful when triggering
-multiple animations in sequence.
+just like `transition delays`, animation delays can be set in seconds `1s` or milliseconds `200ms`. it defaults to `0s` which means no delay at all, it's useful when triggering multiple animations in sequence.

 ```css
 .a,